nf-core/eager/docs/usage.md

 'NC_003143.1', which can be found on the NCBI FTP server at:
 [https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/009/065/GCF_000009065.1_ASM906v1/GCF_000009065.1_ASM906v1_genomic.fna.gz](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/009/065/GCF_000009065.1_ASM906v1/GCF_000009065.1_ASM906v1_genomic.fna.gz)

-To make a profile with these paramters for use with nf-core/eager we first need to open a text editor, and define a Nextflow 'profile' block.
+To make a profile with these parameters for use with nf-core/eager we first need to open a text editor, and define a Nextflow 'profile' block.

 ```txt